ocaml/dune/doc/concepts.rst

 to execute the program.

-Other files
+Other Files
 ^^^^^^^^^^^

-For all other kinds of elements, you need to attach them manually via an :ref:`install` stanza.
+For all other kinds of elements, you must attach them manually via an :ref:`install` stanza.

 .. _foreign-sources-and-archives:

-Foreign sources and archives
+Foreign Sources and Archives
 ============================

 Dune provides basic support for including foreign source files as well